Operation Manual

 - A version history for comparison.

-- A stronger base for segmentation and cleanup.
+- A stronger base for segmentation.

 Segment and refine assets